Ian Tyson: Career

 Sylvia joined Ian to sing their signature song, "Four Strong Winds", at the 50th anniversary of the Mariposa Folk Festival on 11 July 2010, in Orillia, Ontario.

-Tyson has also written a book of young adult fiction about his song "La Primera", called La Primera: The Story of Wild Mustangs.
+Tyson also wrote a book of young adult fiction about his song "La Primera", called La Primera: The Story of Wild Mustangs.

 Personal life

 Tyson's first marriage, to his musical partner Sylvia Fricker, ended in an amicable divorce in 1975.
 Their son Clay (Clayton Dawson Tyson, born 1966) was also a musical performer and has since moved to a career modifying racing bikes.

 After the divorce, Tyson returned to southern Alberta to farm and train horses but also continued his musical career on a limited basis.
 In 1978, Neil Young recorded "Four Strong Winds", and Tyson used the royalties for a down payment on a cattle and horse ranch.
 He started playing regularly at Calgary's Ranchman's Club around this time.

 Tyson's autobiography, The Long Trail: My Life in the West, was published in 2010.
 Co-written with Calgary journalist Jeremy Klaszus, the book "alternates between autobiography and a broader study of [Tyson's] relationship to the 'West' – both as a fading reality and a cultural ideal."
 CBC's Michael Enright said the book is like Tyson himself – "straightforward, unglazed and honest."

 Ian Tyson married Twylla Dvorkin in 1986.
 Their daughter Adelita Rose was born c.
 1987.
 Tyson's second marriage ended in divorce in early 2008, several years after he and Dvorkin had separated.

 A book by John Einarson, Four Strong Winds: Ian & Sylvia, was published in 2012.
 A few years later, Ian said that Evinia Pulos (Bruce) was his "soulmate"; since she lived in Kelowna, a city in south central British Columbia, he said that he was unable to see her often.
 "We've been lovers for 55 years. ...
 How many people can say that?"
 Tyson said.
 In 2018, Tyson made concert appearances in British Columbia and Alberta.
 His website indicated that in 2019, he was to make two concert appearances, one in Calgary and the other in Bragg Creek, Alberta.